-Educators have become increasingly aware that many high school and middle school students just don’t have the reading skills to read their math, science and social studies textbooks, according to these researchers.
+Educators have become increasingly aware that many high school and middle school students just don’t have the skills to read their math, science and social studies textbooks.
 It doesn’t help that many textbooks don’t exactly use best practices when presenting unfamiliar vocabulary and information, and that content teachers in the upper grades are typically not trained to develop students’ reading skills.

-Among the strategies that have been validated with upper elementary and middle school students, researchers say, are relating the text to prior knowledge, questioning, summarizing, using imagery and setting a purpose for reading.
+Among the strategies that have been validated for textbook comprehension with upper elementary and middle school students, researchers say, are linking text to students’ prior knowledge, questioning, summarizing, using imagery and setting a purpose for reading.

 “The value of student construction of concept maps has been well-documented for the science classroom,” the authors write.